DonaldoLR/SD-Phase1-Project/README.md

 - Displays a new joke on the screen to a user

 ## MVP
-- Users should see a new joke
+- [ X ]Generates a new joke with a button

 ## Stretch
-- Generates a new joke with a button
-- Can search for specific topics
+- [ X ] Can search for specific topics
-- Background changes color depending on switch
+- [  ] Background changes color depending on switch

 # Roadmap
 - [ X ] Create file system